apache/trafficcontrol/docs/source/admin/quick_howto/static_dns.rst

 ******************************
 Configuring Static DNS Entries
 ******************************
 Any number static DNS entries can be configured on a per-:term:`Delivery Service` basis.
 In a typical scenario, the :term:`Delivery Service` will have DNS entries automatically generated based on its "xml_id" and "routing name", and the name and subdomain of the CDN to which it belongs.
 For example, in the :ref:`ciab` default environment, the "demo1" :term:`Delivery Service` has an automatically generated DNS record for ``video.demo1.mycdn.ciab.test``.
-Configuring a static DNS entry allows for further extension of this, for example, one could create an entry that enforces lookups of the name ``foo.video.demo1.mycdn.ciab.test`` resolve to the IPv4 address ``0.0.0.1``.
+Configuring a static DNS entry allows for further extension of this, for example, one could create an entry that enforces lookups of the name ``foo.demo1.mycdn.ciab.test`` resolve to the IPv4 address ``0.0.0.1``.

 .. note:: It's not possible to alter higher levels of the DNS name using this method.
 That is, one could **not** create a rule for routing the name ``foo.bar.mycdn.ciab.test`` on the :ref:`ciab` :term:`Delivery Service` "demo1".

+.. seealso:: This guide covers how to set up static DNS entries using Traffic Portal.
+It's also possible to do so directly using the :ref:`to-api` endpoint :ref:`to-api-staticdnsentries`.

 Example
 =======